 Will it improve your credit record?

 Ending your IVA early will not delete it from your credit record – it will stay there for six years.
 This early exit loan will not start to improve your credit record until after the six year point.
+See Early IVA settlement and your credit record for details.

 The email emphasises the big savings you could make in future if you have a good credit record.
 It is true you can get credit more cheaply with a good credit record, even if the examples quoted seem a little on the dramatic side.